Part 1: RabbitMQ for beginners - What is RabbitMQ?

 RabbitMQ and server concepts

-Some important concepts need to be described before we dig deeper into RabbitMQ.
-The default virtual host, the default user, and the default permissions are used in the examples, so let’s go over the elements and concepts:
+Before digging deeper into RabbitMQ, let's go over the elements and concepts.
+The default virtual host, the default user, and the default permissions are used in the examples:

-• Message: Information that is sent from the producer to a consumer through RabbitMQ.
+• Message: Information that is sent from the producer to a consumer through the broker.

-• Connection: A TCP connection between your application and the RabbitMQ broker.
+• Connection: A TCP connection between your application and the broker.

 • Channel: A virtual connection inside a connection.
 When publishing or consuming messages from a queue - it's all done over a channel.

-• Exchange: Receives messages from producers and pushes them to queues depending on rules defined by the exchange type.
+• Exchange: Receives messages from producers and routes them to queues depending on rules defined by the exchange type.
 To receive messages, a queue needs to be bound to at least one exchange.

 • Binding: A binding is a link between a queue and an exchange.

-• Routing key: A key that the exchange looks at to decide how to route the message to queues.
+• Routing key: A key that the exchange uses to decide how to route the message to queues.
 Think of the routing key like an address for the message.

-• AMQP: Advanced Message Queuing Protocol is the protocol used by RabbitMQ for messaging.
+• AMQP: Advanced Message Queuing Protocol is the core protocol used by RabbitMQ for messaging.

 • Users: It is possible to connect to RabbitMQ with a given username and password.
 Every user can be assigned permissions such as rights to read, write and configure privileges within the instance.
 Users can also be assigned permissions for specific virtual hosts.

 • Vhost, virtual host: Provides a way to segregate applications using the same RabbitMQ instance.
-Different users can have different permissions to different vhost and queues and exchanges can be created, so they only exist in one vhost.
+Users can have different permissions to different vhost and queues and exchanges can be created, so they only exist in one vhost.

-At the beginning of this article series, we had one producer (the website application) and one consumer (the PDF processing application).
-If the PDF processing application crashes, or if many PDF requests are coming at the same time, messages would continue to stack up in the queue until the consumer starts again.
-It would then process all the messages, one by one.
+At the beginning of this article, we had one producer (the website application) and one consumer (the PDF processing application).
+If the PDF processing application crashes, or if many PDF requests are coming at the same time, messages would continue to stack up in the queue until the consumer restarts.
+Once active again, it would then process all the messages, one by one in a sequiental order.

 Set up a RabbitMQ instance

-To be able to follow this guide you need to set up a CloudAMQP instance or download and install RabbitMQ.
-CloudAMQP is a hosted RabbitMQ solution, meaning that all you need to do is sign up for an account and create an instance.
+To follow this guide you need to set up a CloudAMQP instance or download and install RabbitMQ.
+CloudAMQP offers a hosted RabbitMQ solution, meaning that all you need to do is sign up for an account and create an instance.
 You do not need to set up and install RabbitMQ or care about cluster handling, CloudAMQP will do that for you.
-CloudAMQP can be used for free with the plan little lemur.
-Go to the plan page and sign up for any plan and create an instance.
+CloudAMQP can be used for free with the plan "little lemur".

-When your instance is created, click on details for your instance to find your username, password, and connection URL for your cloud-hosted RabbitMQ instance.
+After your instance is created, click on your instance details to find your username, password, and connection URL for your cloud-hosted RabbitMQ instance.

 RabbitMQ tutorial